BrightPath-io/architecture/BrightPath_Project_Summary.md

 ## Database Strategy

-BrightPath will use a hybrid approach with MongoDB and Redis/Valkey to balance flexibility, performance, and real-time functionality:
+BrightPath will use MongoDB for persistent storage, with browser local storage for questionnaire progress in the initial prototype:

 1. **MongoDB for Persistent Storage:**
    - Family profiles and preferences